 In 1976, Alaska became the 50th state to obtain a state charter.
 An all-time membership high was recorded in 1977, with 509,735 members in 8,148 chapters in all 50 states, Puerto Rico and the Virgin Islands.

 The late 1990s marked a period of location changes for the National FFA Organization.
-The National FFA Center was moved from Alexandria, Va., to Indianapolis, Ind., where a new building was dedicated on July 20, 1998.
-And after 70 years in the same city, the national FFA convention was held for the last time in Kansas City, Mo., in 1998.
-The 72nd National FFA Convention in 1999 moved to Louisville, Ky., where it remained for seven years; in 2006, the national FFA convention moved to Indianapolis.
+The National FFA Center was moved from Alexandria, VA., to Indianapolis, IN., where a new building was dedicated on July 20, 1998.
+And after 70 years in the same city, the national FFA convention was held for the last time in Kansas City, MO., in 1998.
+The 72nd National FFA Convention in 1999 moved to Louisville, KY., where it remained for seven years; in 2006, the National FFA Convention moved to Indianapolis.
 Attendance at the national convention reached an all-time high in 2008 when 54,731 FFA members, advisors and supporters came to Indianapolis for the 81st National FFA Convention.

 Over the years, FFA has shown the value it places on service to country and community.
 This was never more evident than in 2005.
 Following Hurricane Katrina, the National FFA Organization raised more than $835,000 through their Seeds of Hope campaign to help FFA members, chapters and agricultural education facilities affected by the hurricane.

 Today, the National FFA Organization is a premier youth leadership organization with 507,753 members in 7,439 chapters in all 50 states, Puerto Rico and the Virgin Islands.
 The FFA mission is to make a positive difference in the lives of students by developing their potential for premier leadership, personal growth and career success through agricultural education.